collective/collective.markitup/README.txt

 A word of warning
 -----------------
-This product is alpha.
+This product is beta.
 Use at your own risk.

 Installing
 ----------